 The fact that the Jabra Elite Active 75t takes second place is a major achievement, considering it didn’t even launch with ANC — this was added via an over-the-air update.
 Even so, it made a fantastic set of true wireless buds even better.

-Spend a little more and you can alternatively pick up our third pick, the Apple AirPods Pro.
-Its noise-cancelling isn't as effective as the Bose buds, but it may be an even better all-rounder when connected to an iOS device specifically — this will unlock various impressive features, such as spatial audio surround sound and Adaptive EQ.
+Spend more and you can alternatively pick up our third pick, the Sony WF-1000XM4.
+Its noise-cancelling isn't as effective as the Bose buds, but still works brilliantly — as do its audio drivers for a full-bodied, intensely immersive sound.

 The Bose QuietComfort Earbuds has a few faults that prevent it from being our pick for best wireless earbuds overall, but none of them are related to its ANC.
 As far as its noise-cancelling goes, it's the best in the ANC earbuds business, and by some margin, managing a level of sound-silencing that even approaches that of the Bose 700.